 Bake at 220ºC for 10 minutes then reduce the heat to 180ºC for a further 20-25 minutes.
 Cool on a baking tray to prevent a soggy base.

-A pissaladière is brilliant picnic food, a tasty savoury dish that travels well.
+A pissaladière is brilliant picnic food, a tasty savoury dish that travels well as does my gluten free vegan savoury loaf.
 Other gluten free dishes that are great to eat outdoors are a potato and red onion tortilla or for a sweet treat a rhubarb and custard tart.
 Without the onion topping slices of gluten free focaccia could be served as Green Bean Pâte , hummus or avocado whip.